-The Washington State Legislature just adopted significant changes to landlord/tenant law.
+The Washington State Legislature adopted significant changes to our state's landlord/tenant law.
 Here is a summary.
-Check back for updates and details.

 Standards for rent repayment plans

-In some counties, landlords are required to provide tenants notice of the availability of an Eviction Resolution Pilot Program.
-This program is supposed to help renters and landlords agree on how to make up rent instead of going to court and also help tenants find rent assistance.
+Landlords in some counties are required to provide tenants notice of the availability of an Eviction Resolution Pilot Program.
+This program is supposed to help renters and landlords agree on how to make up rent and get help with paying for rent instead of going to court.

-Landlords Must give a good reason for ending rental agreements & evicting tenants
+Landlords must give a reason for ending rental agreements and evicting tenants

-Landlords must give tenants a written notice with one of 17 good reasons for ending rental agreements and evicting tenants.
-Among other things, landlords can no longer refuse to renew a month-to-month agreement with a 20 Day "no cause" termination notice.
+Landlords must give tenants one of 17 good reasons for ending rental agreements and evicting tenants.
+Among other things,this means there are no more 20-day notices to vacate for no reason.
+Before, landlords could refuse to renew month-to-month agreements for no reason, except in a few Washington cities.